BillyDM/awesome-audio-dsp/README.md

 # Audio DSP Resources
 My curated list of audio digital signal processing resources.
 New resources may be added in the future.
-Feel free to create a PR if you wish!
+Feel free to open a PR if you wish!

 ## Textbooks